Salmonella Infection (Salmonellosis)

 Common Symptoms of Salmonella Infection

-Symptoms often appear 12-72 hours after you are infected.
+Symptoms often appear 12 to 72 hours after you are infected.
 Symptoms include:

 Diagnosing Salmonella Infection

-A sample of your stool is taken and checked for Salmonella.
+A health care provider takes a sample of your stool and checks for Salmonella.
 More than one stool sample may be needed.

 Treating Salmonella Infection

-Most people get better within 5-7 days.
-Treatment is usually not needed.
-In some cases, antibiotics (drugs that treat infection) are given.
-While you are recovering, drink plenty of fluids.
+Most people get better within 5 to 7 days.
+You will usually not need antibiotics (drugs that treat infection).
+However, if you have other medical problems, you may need antibiotics if bacteria move from your intestines to other parts of your body.
+Treatment is with fluids, and it is important to drink plenty of them while you are recovering.
 This helps prevent dehydration.
-Do not take antidiarrheal medication unless told to by a doctor.
-This medication can prevent the body from getting rid of the bacteria.
+Do not take antidiarrheal medication unless your doctor instructs you to.
+This medication can prevent your body from getting rid of the bacteria.
 It can also make the illness last longer.

 Call Your Healthcare Provider If You Have: